abgulati/Privion/README.md

 - The latest `exllamav3` leverages a new State-of-the-Art (SOTA) quantization technique called [QTIP](https://github.com/turboderp-org/exllamav3/blob/master/doc/exl3.md)

-- Additionally, it's built from the ground-up to support modern LLM architectures as recent LLMs which have increasingly diverged away from the basic LLaMa architecure, including a rise of hybrid-architecture based LLMs (Transformers + Mamaba) coupled with cutting-edge advances in inferencing efficiency (via multi-token prediction etc).
+- Additionally, it's built from the ground-up to support modern LLM architectures as recent LLMs have increasingly diverged away from the basic LLaMa architecure, including a rise of hybrid Transformer-Mamba architecture LLMs coupled with cutting-edge advances in inferencing efficiency (via multi-token prediction etc).

-- Supporting these by retrofitting the heavily LLaMa-based ExLlamaV2 became increasingly difficult with time, and with the rise in popularity of Tensor Parallelism for multiple-GPU inferencing, ExLlama had to rebuilt from the ground-up to serve modern requirements.
+- Supporting these by retrofitting the heavily LLaMa-based ExLlamaV2 became increasingly difficult with time, and with the rise in popularity of Tensor Parallelism for multiple-GPU inferencing, ExLlama had to be rebuilt from the ground-up to serve modern requirements.

 - Thus we have the latest ExLlamaV3, which is still in its infancy and early development cycle so keep an eye on the [official repo!](https://github.com/turboderp-org/exllamav3)

 #### Note on OneDrive & Other Cloud Sync Services

 - **Do NOT set this up in a location that's synced by a cloud-backup service, such as OneDrive!
-This is because a lot of files are created & updated during quantizing and deleted during or thereafter, and cloud-syncing services will hold permissions hostage as the attempt to upload backups.
+This is because a lot of files are created & updated during quantizing and deleted during or thereafter, and cloud-syncing services will hold permissions hostage as they attempt to upload backups.
 If unavoidable, make sure to disable the cloud-backup service temporarily when quantizing models.**

-- **Special Note On Windows/OS Reinstalls: If this application was setup in a location synced by OneDrive, all files may appear to present after an OS re-install.
-However, when disabling OneDrive as per the note above before attepting quantization on the fresh machine, many errors may be encountered.
-This is because while all files show up in Explorer, they aren't actually downloaded from the OneDrive cloud unless required, whcih then loeads to an error when OneDrive isn't running!
-Terrilbe UX from MS, but resolving this is simple: delete the `exllamav2` and `exllamav3` dirs as HF-Waitress will reclone them on load.**
+- **Special Note On Windows/OS Reinstalls: If this application was setup in a location synced by OneDrive, all files may appear to be present after an OS re-install.
+However, when disabling OneDrive as per the note above for quantizing models, errors may be encountered.
+This is because while all files show up in Explorer, they aren't actually downloaded by OneDrive unless required, which then leads to an error as OneDrive isn't running!
+Terrible UX from MS, but resolving this is simple: delete the `exllamav2` and `exllamav3` dirs as HF-Waitress will reclone them on load.**

 #### Proper Installation Procedure

-- ENSURE YOU'RE DOING THIS AFTER INSTALLING FLASH ATTENTION 2!
+- ENSURE YOU'RE DOING THIS AFTER INSTALLING FLASH ATTENTION 2 AND POST FIRST-RUN!
+SEE BELOW FOR FULL DETAILS:

-- Since the bundled HF-Waitress LLM server includes full management of ExLlama, including the downloading and quantization of models and saving of measurements for each model processed, it will auto-clone the ExLlamaV2 and ExLlamaV3 repos on load
+- Since the bundled HF-Waitress LLM server includes full management of ExLlama, both repos with be auto-cloned by HF-Waitress when it loads up.

 - **It's very important to run the pip installation from within these cloned dirs!
 See below for details.**